The Government of Nepal has declared 15 different areas as the restricted zone to control the flow of travelers and Nar Phu valley is one of them.

 How Can Nar Phu Valley Trek be diverted into different regions of the Annapurna region?

-As Nar Phu valley is a restricted area of the Annapurna region which starts from across the town of Koto and until Kang La pass then you can merge the trail towards the Annapurna circuit.
+As Nar Phu valley is a restricted area of the Annapurna region which starts from across the town of Koto and until Kang La passes then you can merge the trail towards the Annapurna circuit.
 This can be extended into a couple of days or a couple of weeks, this depends upon your time frame.

 When you divert your trail into other areas of the Annapurna region through the same ACAP permit.
 You will be able to explore Tilicho Lake, Thorung La Pass, Muktinath, Jomsom, Marpha Village, Tatopani, Ghorepani-Poonhil, Ghandruk, Mardi Himal Base Camp, Annapurna Base Camp, and many more.